 Strengthen relationships with local businesses and industry to provide internships and future job opportunities.

-Prepare students to enter the workforce.

 Increase alumni involvement in career preparation and student mentorship through the development of career events and workshops.

-4. Provide accessible and relevant graduate education
+Objective 4.
+Provide accessible and relevant graduate education

 Increase responsiveness to evolving trends in graduate studies leading to careers in the public and private sector.